 We expect all the capital requirements you wish to apply for on one museum site to be included within one application.
-Multiple museum buildings can be included in one application, as long as they are on the same museum site.
+Multiple museum buildings can be included in one application, as long as they are on the same museum site and are accredited.
 You therefore need to ensure you have considered the full costs for your activity.
-If you are successful in this
+If you have been successful in your application in a previous round of MEND you can apply again, however we will prioritise new applicants to the fund in our decision making, to spread the benefit of funding across the sector.
+You can only make one application per museum site to this round of MEND.
+If you have other non-MEND capital projects, you should speak to your Arts Council area office before applying.